datakind/datakit-financial-inclusion-2025/Results/README.md

 # Results Folder

-To visualize the HTML file visit https://d-m-silva.github.io/datakit-financial-inclusion-2025/Results/EDA_-_Colombia_Financial_Inclusion.html
+To visualize the HTML files go to [https://d-m-silva.github.io/datakit-financial-inclusion-2025/Results/] and then type the file name, after the last slash.